Headline

-The headline or heading is the text indicating the content or nature of the article below it, typically by providing a form of brief summary of its contents.
+The headline is the text indicating the content or nature of the article below it, typically by providing a form of brief summary of its contents.

 The large type front page headline did not come into use until the late 19th century when increased competition between newspapers led to the use of attention-getting headlines.

 It is sometimes termed a news hed, a deliberate misspelling that dates from production flow during hot type days, to notify the composing room that a written note from an editor concerned a headline and should not be set in type.